nikakarumidze/Space_Tourism/README.md

-This is a mobile-first website about Space Tourism Website, with several pages.
+This is a mobile-first website about Space Tourism, with several pages.
 Responsive for mobile, tablet and desktop.

 Technologies used: